-What should organisations consider when embarking on ‘setting up’ or ‘refreshing’ their Project Management Office structures?
+What should you consider when embarking on setting up or restructuring your PMO structures?

 Project Management Offices (PMOs) are often considered as failing or not delivering if their projects and portfolios are not contributing towards the organisation’s overall strategy.